-To lower the head restraint, press the button, located on the top of the seatback, and push the head restraint down.
-Try to move the head restraint after the button is released to make sure that it is locked in place.
+To raise or lower the head restraint, press the button located on the side of the head restraint and pull up or push the head restraint down and release the button.

+Pull and push on the head restraint after the button is released to make sure that it is locked in place.